Lesson 5 of 6

 Blessing

-Knowing that it is blessed by God is a key mark of Matthew’s disciple community.
+The unexpected nature of who is blessed by God is a key mark of Matthew’s proclamation.
 Its repetition as the key sign of God’s people in the “beatitudes” that open the Sermon on the Mount (5:1-12) is perhaps one of the most familiar themes of Matthew.
-For Matthew blessing is a key signifier of the promises of God, and Matthew uniquely asserts that blessing at key points in the narrative.
-The blessing of those who respond in faith is contrasted with those who take offense at Jesus preaching (11:6; 13:16).
+For Matthew, blessing is a key signifier of the promises of God, and Matthew uniquely asserts that blessing at key points in the narrative.
+The blessing of those who respond in faith is contrasted with those who take offense at Jesus’ preaching (11:6; 13:16).
 The blessing of God occasions the climactic and pivotal confession by Peter that Jesus is “the Messiah, the Son of the living God” (16:16).

 Creation (Genesis)